-When the interviewer asks “do you have any questions for me?” your answer better be “YES!”
+When the interviewer asks “Do you have any questions for me?”, your answer better be “YES!”

 Bailey Stewart spent three days preparing for her interview.
-She practiced mock interview questions with her career counselor, had her best suit dry cleaned, spent $100 on her hair and nails and arrived ten minutes early.
-Bailey even brought notes, project examples and a few quantifiable results for the hiring manager.
+She practiced mock interview questions with her career counselor, had her best suit dry cleaned, spent $100 on her hair and nails, and arrived ten minutes early.
+Bailey even brought notes, project examples, and a few quantifiable results for the hiring manager.

-The interview started with a bang – but ended with a bomb.
+The interview started with a bang — but ended with a bomb.
 What happened?
 The hiring manager asked Bailey if she had any questions for them.
 She said no and rushed out the door.
-Her mistake: she spent countless hours preparing for their questions, without considering a few questions to ask an interviewer.
+Her mistake: She spent countless hours preparing for their questions, without considering a few questions to ask an interviewer.
 Many candidates forget companies want proactive team members who bring something to the table.
-They’re not interested in workers who will simply perform well.
-Don’t make Bailey’s mistake.
-Impress the hiring manager at your next interview with these top five questions to ask the interviewer.
+They're not interested in workers who will simply perform well.
+Don't make Bailey's mistake.
+Impress the hiring manager at your next interview with these top five questions to ask at the end.

 1. What do you expect from team members in this position?